List of Bad Girls Club episodes

 The following is a list of episodes of the American reality television series Bad Girls Club broadcast on Oxygen.
-It was first shown on December 5, 2006 and ended on May 2, 2017.
+It was first shown on December 5, 2006 and ended on in mid-2017.
 As of 2017, 275 episodes have aired, including specials.
 Bad Girls Club has spawned four spin-off series: Bad Girls Road Trip, Bad Girls All-Star Battle, Love Games: Bad Girls Need Love Too and Tanisha Gets Married.